-A Friendly Chat With Indonesia's Toughest Debt Collector
+A Friendly Chat with Indonesia's Toughest Debt Collector

 Meet Meidy Saputra Salmon.
-This 35-year-old father of two is currently trying to start a used car business, but for the bulk of his career he’s specialised in roughing up people who owe money.
+This 35-year-old father of two is currently trying to start a used car business, but for the bulk of his career he’s specialized in roughing up people who owe money.
 He got into the racket by accident.
-Around 10 years back Meidy had an acquaintance who was having trouble paying him back, so he hired some thugs to grease the wheels.
-Meidy saw how effectively this worked and decided to take on some clients of his own.
+Around ten years ago, Salmon had an acquaintance who was having trouble paying him back, so he hired some thugs to grease the wheels.
+He saw how effectively this worked and decided to take on some clients of his own.

-Today Meidy’s employers range from individuals, businesses, and even law officers—basically just anyone who needs to outsource some quasi-legal stand over tactics.
-You don’t really need any qualifications to work for Meidy either.
-Most of his guys get paid by the job, for cash.
+Today Salmon’s employers range from individuals, businesses, and even law officers—basically anyone who needs to outsource some quasi-legal stand over tactics.
+You don’t really need any qualifications to work for Salmon either.
+Most of his guys get paid by the job, with cash.
 He tells me he considers most of his colleagues good friends.

 Videos by VICE

-Debt collectors such as Meidy work around the law, which clamped down in 2011 when a debtor died during a at Jakarta Citibank “interview.”
+Debt collectors such as Salmon work around the law, which clamped down in 2011 when a debtor died during a Jakarta Citibank “interview.”
 Now bank collectors can’t do anything beyond softly reminding clients to pay back their debts.

-To find out what sort of tactics Meidy employs to get his cash, we sat down at his favourite coffee place in Jakarta.
+To find out what sort of tactics Salmon employs to get his cash, we sat down at his favorite coffee place in Jakarta.
 There we talked about debt, violence, and feeling like you’re the good guy.

-VICE: Hi Meidy, take me through the process of getting a job.
+VICE: Take me through the process of getting a job.
 What’s the first thing you do?

 How much of your collecting experience has involved actual physical confrontation?